cmu-delphi/delphi-epidata/docs/api/covidcast-signals/_source-template.md

 If the signal has specific licensing or sourcing that should be acknowledged, describe it here.
 Also, include links to source websites for data that is scraped or received from another source.

+## Licensing

+### For signals constructed by Delphi:

+This data is provided under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+If you use this data, you must cite [Delphi](https://delphi.cmu.edu/) COVIDcast API, preferably by providing a link to this page.

+### For signals republished from other sources:

+This data is originally published by SOURCE NAME under the terms LICENSE.
+Cite the source as

+> SOURCE'S PREFERRED ATTRIBUTION.

+If you use the Delphi COVIDcast API to access this data, we additionally request you acknowledge us in your product or publication.

+### For signals from the United States government:

+This data is originally published by AGENCY NAME.
+As a work of the United States Federal Government, it is in the public domain.

+If you use the Delphi COVIDcast API to access this data, we request you acknowledge us in your product or publication.